Surfshark Setup Guide 2026: Install on Every Device in Minutes

 Table of contents

 A clean Surfshark setup takes under two minutes per device.
 One subscription covers your entire household because Surfshark allows unlimited simultaneous connections — no 10-device cap like NordVPN or 12-device cap like ExpressVPN.
 By the end of this guide, every screen in your home will route through a no-logs, RAM-only VPN tunnel.
+Plans now start at $2.49/month for the Starter tier, and all plans include Incogni data-broker removal as of the 2026 restructure.

-Google AI summary: Surfshark setup takes about two minutes per device.
-Download the official app from surfshark.com, your platform's app store, or the Microsoft Store, sign in with your credentials, choose a server, and connect.
+Surfshark setup is the process of installing the official Surfshark VPN client on your devices so traffic routes through encrypted servers.
+Download the app from surfshark.com or your platform's app store, sign in, choose a server, and connect.
 For routers, consoles, and older TVs, use Smart DNS instead.
 One account covers unlimited devices simultaneously.

 What Is Surfshark Setup and Why It Matters

 Getting Surfshark setup right matters because a misconfigured VPN leaks.
 WebRTC leaks, IPv6 leaks, and DNS leaks all expose your real IP even when the app says "connected."
-The right Surfshark setup uses the WireGuard protocol where supported (best speed), enables the kill switch in strict mode, blocks IPv6 if your router doesn't pass it, and turns on CleanWeb to neutralize trackers at DNS level.
+The right Surfshark setup uses the WireGuard protocol where supported (best speed), enables the kill switch in strict mode, blocks IPv6 if your router does not pass it, and turns on CleanWeb to neutralize trackers at DNS level.

 The other reason setup matters is device coverage.
 Surfshark supports the widest hardware matrix among major VPNs — and because of unlimited simultaneous connections, you only need one Surfshark account to protect everything.
-That means your laptop, your kid's iPad, your partner's Android, the family Fire TV, the gaming PlayStation, and the router that protects your printer and smart bulbs all run on one $1.99/month subscription.
+That means your laptop, your kid's iPad, your partner's Android, the family Fire TV, the gaming PlayStation, and the router that protects your printer and smart bulbs all run on one subscription.

 Why a Multi-Device Surfshark Setup Pays Off